 Born in Portsmouth, Caroline spent the her younger years growing up in South Hampshire.
 She attended Wykeham House School in Fareham, Oaklands RC Comprehensive in Waterlooville and Swansea University where she achieved a Politics and English degree.
 At just 19 years old Caroline established a successful manufacturing company, which she ran for over 20 years.
 Her expertise in and passion for small and medium-sized business would eventually earn her the accolade of Small Business Ambassador for the South, along with a seat on the Business, Innovation and Skills (BIS) Select Committee.

 Caroline’s political career started in 1998, when she became the youngest ever member to serve on the City of Winchester district council.
 From there she went on to stand as the Conservative candidate for Portsmouth South in 2005, before securing a seat in May 2010 as Member of Parliament for Gosport, Stubbington, Lee-on-the-Solent and Hill Head, with a majority of 14,413 which increased to 17,098 and 17,211 in 2015 and 2017 General Elections.
 Caroline increased her majority again in the 2019 General Election to 23,278.
-Having already held various ministerial positions since 2016, Caroline currently serves as Minister of State at the Department for Digital, Culture, Media & Sport.
+Having already held various ministerial positions since 2016, Caroline most recently served as Minister of State at the Department for Digital, Culture, Media & Sport up until September 2021.
+Now a backbencher, Caroline is focusing her time on representing her constituents and has recently launched the All Party Parliamentary Group on Carers.

 In her moments of free time, Caroline and her two sons like to make the most of Gosport’s waterfront location with her qualifications in powerboat driving, yacht sailing and open-water diving.
 She has risked both a parachute jump and an abseil of Portsmouth's Spinnaker Tower to raise funds for local charities.
 Caroline also enjoys skiing and horse-racing and is proud to have started the first ever parliamentary netball team!